Hopper65S/Remnawave-autoinstall-script/README.md

 ### **🚀 Installation**

-To install the script on your server, use the following `curl` command:
+To install the script on your server, use the following `git clone` command:

 ```bash
 sudo git clone https://github.com/Hopper65S/Remnawave-autoinstall-script.git /opt/Remnawave-autoinstall-script && cd /opt/Remnawave-autoinstall-script